Co-Creating Inclusion, Shifting Culture, Driving Equity

 Diversity and equity impact inclusion, but inclusion is also more broadly impacted by behaviors related to work dynamics and culture that may or may not link directly to identity.

-My work combines several different methodologies in order to increase organizational performance:
+Our work combines several different methodologies in order to increase organizational performance:

 Diversity, equity, and inclusion (including the work coming out of the Cornell University IRL School on engagement and inclusion)